wangweiqi04/ueapi/originDocs/job/device_assignment.md

 ---
 id: device_assignment
-title: 'Device Assignment'
+title: "Device Assignment"
-sidebar_label: 'Device Assignment'
+sidebar_label: "Device Assignment"
 ---

 By default, the job is executed in the device in which you are connected.
 To define a different device, use the keys `where` and `whereCustom`.